Strong decays of $P_{\psi}^N(4440)^+$ and $P_\psi^N(4457)^+$ within the Bethe-Salpeter framework: as the molecular states

 The $P_{\psi}^N(4440)^+$ and $P_\psi^N(4457)^+$ are consistent with the $\bar D^* \Sigma_c$ molecular state with isospin $\ket{I,I_3}=\ket{\frac12,+\frac12}$.
 We will extract the interaction kernel by calculating the $\bar D^* \Sigma_c$ scattering under the isospin symmetry,

 Since the isospin eigenstate does not coincide with the flavor eigenstate, it is more convenient to work in the uncoupled representation of isospin,

 In the molecular state scenario, the interaction between the two constituents $\Sigma_c$ and $\bar D^*$ can be realized by the one-boson exchange.

-Different from the $P_\psi^N(4312)^+$ consisting of the $\bar D\Sigma_c$ where the usual one-pion exchange is not possible for the parity, we need to take into account the light (pseudo)scalar and vector meson exchange.
-Considering the heavy quark spin-flavor symmetry,the heavy field of $\bar D^{(*)}$ in the heavy quark limit can be represented by
+Different from the $P_\psi^N(4312)^+$ consisting of the $\bar D\Sigma_c$ where the usual one-pion exchange is not possible for the parity, we need to take into account both the light (pseudo)scalar and vector meson exchange.